Virtual open day

 Professor David Brodbelt

-Professor, Evidence-based Veterinary Medicine
+Professor of Evidence-based Veterinary Medicine

 Professor Javier Guitian